New walks Leaders always needed!!

-Thank you - to the members who have agreed to lead walks on this programme.
-These walks are only possible because members volunteer their time and effort to arrange and then lead a walk.
+Thank you to the members who have agreed to lead walks on our programme.
+Our walks are only possible because members volunteer their time and effort to arrange and then lead them.
 New leaders are always welcome and will receive support and suggested walks from us and existing leaders.
-Please contact Programme Secretary- see contacts on the web site (currently Rod Sharp on 01787 311553 for further information).
+Please contact our Walks Programme Secretary for more information - see Contact Us.

 General Notes for Walkers